Custom component - CustomComponent

 Calling scripts or ServiceProxy

-From within a CustomComponent you can call ServiceProxy and ScriptService using the methods callServiceProxy and callServiceProxyAsync.
+From within a CustomComponent you can call ServiceProxy and ScriptService services using the methods callServiceProxy and callServiceProxyAsync.
 Both methods return an Observable with a response in the following format:

 method.

-Section "Used services"
+"Used services" section

-In the Component input fields Input data
+Component input fields In the Input data

-Example of the "Input parameters" section for a CustomComponent added to the application Dedicated internationalized texts are defined in theComponent translations Translations.
+Example of the "Input parameters" section for a CustomComponent added to the application TranslationsDedicated internationalized texts are defined in the Illustration 5..

-Section "Component translations"
+"Component translations" section

-In this view a key and the default value of the text used on the CustomComponent are defined.
-Text translations for required languages are defined in the standard way on the application where the component is attached.
+1. In this view the key and the default value of the text used on the CustomComponent are defined.
+Translations of the text into required languages are defined in the standard way on the application where the component was attached.
+Example of adding a translation key: After clicking the

-The added translation key can be used in the DOM structure of the CustomComponent: Illustration 6c.
+Adding a new key and translation The added translation key can be used in the CustomComponent's DOM structure:

-tab, the keys from the CustomComponent will appear.
+After adding the CustomComponent to the application or to a complex component in the tab, the keys from the CustomComponent will appear.
 They can also be added manually.
-Illustration 6d.

 method

-Definition of custom events for the componentFor each CustomComponent you can define individual actions (CustomEvents
+For each CustomComponent you can define individual actions ( CustomEvents

+Illustration 8.
 Actions added for the component

-Illustration 9.
-Such defined actions can be bound to an action on the application.
-For example, the TEST_EVENT_A action is used to open a popup:
+Such defined actions can be attached on the application to a given action.
+For example, the TEST_EVENT_A action is used to open a popup: Illustration 9.Application properties view - "Actions" section with an action defined from the CustomComponent

-Component simulation PreviewTo check the behavior of the created CustomComponent you can use the simulation function.
-To do this click the button located on the right side of the screen JavaScript, .
-Clicking it changes the screen appearance to simulation mode.
-On the left side you will see panes and CSSHTML
+, for example: $scope.triggerCustomEvent('TEST_EVENT_A');Component simulation JavaScript, To check the operation of the created CustomComponent you can use the simulation function.
+To do this, click the Preview button located on the right side of the screen.
+Clicking it changes the screen to simulation mode.
+On the left side we will see theCSS

-Illustration 10. , and on the right the component parameters (provided input parameters have been defined).
-After starting the preview you can feed the component with variables retrieved in the component and observe its behavior without embedding it in the application and running it in a development environment.
+panels, and on the right the component parameters (provided that input parameters have been defined).
+After launching the preview we can feed the component with variables available in the component and observe its behavior without having to embed it in the application and run it in the development environment.
+Illustration 10.Component view with preview enabled, without filling in input parameters If you want changes in the preview to appear in real time, before filling in the component parameter fields it is worth checking theAuto refresh option.
+After filling in all fields click the.

-Component view with preview enabled, without filling input parameters If you want changes in the preview to appear in real time, before filling in the component input parameter fields it is worth checking the optionAutomatic refresh .
-After filling all fields click theRefresh button.
+Refresh button.
 Then the fields with entered values are hidden and the component appearance is shown.
-You can always display the filled parameters again by clicking the option with the number of parameters and the label.
+You can always display the entered parameters by clicking the option with the number of parameters and the label

-Illustration 11. (show)
+(show) $scope.triggerCustomEvent('TEST_EVENT_A'); Illustration 11.

-Component view with simulation Preview Clicking the button again
+Component view with simulation

-Embedding on the application The created CustomComponent is embedded in the application / in a complex component by adding it from the components palette.
-To do this, click the Add component button in the left side panel and in the slid-out components panel select theCustom tab, which is available after clicking the
+Clicking the button again will return us to the standard component view with the list of parameters on the left side.
+Embedding in the application The created CustomComponent is embedded in the application/complex component by adding it from the component palette.
+To do this, click theAdd component button in the left side panel and in the expanded components panel select the

-Illustration 12. symbol.
-A list of available CustomComponents in the repository will be displayed.
-At the top of the panel there is a search field to quickly find the artifact to embed.
+symbol.
+A list of CustomComponents available in the repository will be displayed.
+The top of the panel contains a search field that allows you to quickly find the artifact to be embedded.
 Adding a component involves dragging it from the palette and dropping it in the appropriate place on the application.
+Illustration 12.
+List of components after clicking the Custom tab) After embedding the component in the application, you must populate the component's input fields (defined according to the Input fields section of the component) by clicking in the Basic - by mapping the appropriate data in the:

-Illustration 13. properties
+Illustration 13.

 Window for defining CustomComponent input parameters

-• In the JavaScript tab of the edited CustomComponent you can use the methods: setInactiveForward()
+• Controlling the activity of the button that navigates to the next page In the JavaScript tab of the edited CustomComponent we can use the methods:

-will cause the button to be disabled on every change of the component's visibility - so this should be taken into account in the implementation.
-You can condition the button's activity on the channel in which the application is displayed using the conditional statement if channel and , taking into account the session variables channelDescritpion
+method inside will cause the button to be locked after every change in the component's visibility - so this should be taken into account in the implementation.
+Controlling the button's activity can be conditioned on the channel in which the application is displayed using the conditional statement if Preview , taking into account the session variables channel

 (remember to map them to the component beforehand).
+Calling the native APIThe $scope object provides the

 The availability of functionality depends on the license and may not be available in all deployments.